 “This was a really fun project to work on!
 I have used gel printing plates once before, but I still wanted to use this as an opportunity to experiment and see what kinds of images I could make.

-Lastly, I decided to use markers to add some accents to the prints and make them stronger as individual pieces.
+I wanted to start simple at first and use a limited blue palette.
+I really love how you can paint with the ink while using gel printing plates.
 Overall I’m really happy with the way they came out!
 I’m glad I got a chance to do prints with the gel printing plate again, and I think I will do more gel printing plate pieces in the future. “

 “This project was very eye opening for me as an artist!
 I’ve always been fascinated with painterly styles and effects, especially in monochromatic art pieces.
 By watching the monotype tutorial here on Art Prof, I saw how through a subtractive method, so much of the style I loved was created.